75 Years of Giving • People • Hope

 As we look back on 75 years of history, we also look forward.
 We believe that hope remains the central component to thriving communities, families and individuals.
 Our commitment is unwavering to the people of the South Plains and to ensuring that every person has the opportunity to live their best life.

-Today is your chance to join us in that commitment.
+Today is your chance to join us in that commitment to South Plains citizens and communities.
 Your gift ensures that United Way and our Community Partners can keep working to address needs on the South Plains.
 Every gift from $5 to $5,000 gives people hope.
 Every dollar changes lives and works toward breaking down barriers in our communities.
 We said it many times throughout the trials of 2020 - hope starts in YOU.
 Make your gift today and bring hope to thousands across Lubbock and the South Plains.

 Thank you to our 75th Anniversary Committee Members